pmem/pmemkv/index.md

 or just a readme (on GitHub's repository page):
 * **pmemkv-ruby** [readme](https://github.com/pmem/pmemkv-ruby)

+## Performance reports

+Available performance measurements can be found in ['reports' sub-section](./reports.html).

 ## Blog entries

 The following blog articles relates to **pmemkv**: